AR-js-org/AR.js-Docs/docs/index.md

 ### Advanced stuff

-AR.js offers two ways, with A-Frame, to interact with the web page: clicks/touches events and Overlayed DOM interaction.
+AR.js offers two ways, with A-Frame, to interact with the web page: to interact directly with AR content and Overlayed DOM interaction.

-Also, there are several Custom Events triggered during the life cycle of an AR.js web app.
+Also, there are several Custom Events triggered during the life cycle of every AR.js web app.

 You can learn more about these aspects on the [UI and Events section](./ui-events.md).